goadesign/goa/README.md

-The Swagger JSON can also easily be served from the documented service itself using a simple [Files](http://goa.design/reference/goa/design/apidsl/#func-files-a-name-apidsl-files-a) definition in the design, for example:
+The Swagger JSON can also easily be served from the documented service itself using a simple [Files](http://goa.design/reference/goa/design/apidsl/#func-files-a-name-apidsl-files-a) definition in the design.
+Edit the file `design/design.go` and add:

 ```go
 var _ = Resource("swagger", func() {